 Tag Archives | memoir writing tips

-While family and friends are a worthy readership for your memoir, it is possible to reach an even larger audience.
-Here are four suggestions to enable your story to appeal to a broader public.
-1) Write a story that is truly well-written and whose reading—the prose itself—will bring joy to your reader.
-To do […]
+While family and friends are always a worthy readership for your memoir, it is possible to reach an even larger audience.

 To help you to get a fast start writing and to write your memoirs more prolifically–and even bring them to a finish in the form of a published memoir–I offer these eight suggestions.
 They are tried and true tips that bear repeating and repeating.